MR Guided Breast Biopsy Procedure Information

 A pressure bandage and wrap will be applied after the procedure, as well as an ice pack.

-This procedure usually takes approximately 60 to 90 minutes.
+The biopsy procedure usually takes approximately 60 to 90 minutes.

 After Your Exam